 Since dogs can’t have verbal communication with human beings, they will often use body language to convey certain messages.
 So why does this happen?
-Is there a reason behind such behavior?
+Is there a reason for such behavior?

 Why Does My German shepherd Grab My Arm?